noaione/yuusha-shoukan-ln/sources/v08/chapter2.md

 thought all I had to do now was get a good night’s sleep and get ready for tomorrow, but at that moment, a troubling situation arose.

 [Kaito-san!
-How many times do I have to tell you to make you understand!!?!]
+How many times do I have to tell you to make you understand?!]

 [That’s my line!]